 The VR Avatar was completed in Q3 2020.
 The VR Avatar is currently in the process of being integrated into RadixMotion's "Meu" platform (the "Meu Platform"), the first social platform based on three-dimensional human movement data, which uses RadixMotion's movement data channels to bridge virtual reality and mobile augmented reality.
 The VR Avatar is expected to assist in the Company's larger efforts towards reducing the stigma associated with, among other things, truffles and other psychedelic substances.
 The VR Module was completed in calendar Q4 2020.
 It was initially expected to be launched in one or more Smart Shops in calendar Q4 2020.
 However, effective December 15, 2020, the Government of the Netherlands imposed a lockdown within the Netherlands to address the ongoing COVID-19 pandemic, ordering the closure of all non-essential businesses within the Netherlands, including Smart Shops.
-As a result, the anticipated launch of the VR Module was delayed.
-As at the date of this MD&A, the Company expects to launch the VR Module in calendar Q1 2021, subject to, among other things, market demand, economic and regulatory conditions, competition, and the impact of COVID-19 on, among other things, the business objectives and operational priorities from time to time established by the Company.
+As a result, the VR module was launched instead on the Steam store receiving positive media attention from the VR community as well as 96 paid downloads.